OpenEvalProject/evals/manuscripts/elife-98300/v1/manuscript.md

 ## Methods

-## Sequencing
+### Sequencing

 Bacterial isolates were streaked onto agar plates and grown overnight at 37°C. M. tuberculosis, S. pyogenes, and S. dysgalactiae subsp. equisimilis were grown in liquid media of 7H9 or TSB with shaking until reaching high cell density (OD ∼ 1; see Appendix 1 for Streptococcus sample selection).
 The cultures were centrifuged at 13,000 rpm for 10 min and cell pellets were collected.
 Bacteria were lysed with appropriate enzymatic treatment except for Mycobacterium and Streptococcus, which were lysed by bead beating (PowerBead, 0.5 mm glass beads [13116-50] or Lysing Matrix Y [116960050-CF] and Precellys or TissueLyser [QIAGEN]).
 DNA extraction was performed by sodium acetate precipitation and further Ampure XP bead purification (Beckman Coulter) or either Beckman Coulter GenFind V2 (A41497) or QIAGEN Blood and Tissue DNEasy kit (69506).
 Illumina library preparation was performed using Illumina DNA prep (20060059) using quarter reagents and Illumina DNA/RNA UD Indexes.
 Short-read whole-genome sequencing was performed on an Illumina NextSeq 500 for the M. tuberculosis (AMtb_1__202402), S. pyogenes (RDH275__202311), and S. dysgalactiae (MMC234__202311) samples and a NextSeq 2000 for all other samples, with a 150 bp PE kit.
 ONT library preparation was performed using either Rapid Barcoding Kit V14 (SQK-RBK114.96) or Native Barcoding Kit V14 (SQK-NBD114.96).
 Long-read whole-genome sequencing was performed on a MinION Mk1b or GridION using R10.4.1 MinION flow cells (FLO-MIN114).
 Supplementary file 1i contains detailed information about the instrument models and multiplexing for each sample.

-## Basecalling and quality control
+### Basecalling and quality control

 Raw ONT data were basecalled with Dorado (v0.5.0, Oxford Nanopore Technologies, 2023a) using the v4.3.0 models fast (dna_r10.4.1_e8.2_400bps_fast@v4.3.0), hac (dna_r10.4.1_e8.2_400bps_hac@v4.3.0), and sup (dna_r10.4.1_e8.2_400bps_sup@v4.3.0).
 Duplex reads were additionally generated using the duplex subcommand of Dorado with hac and sup models (fast is not compatible with duplex).
 All runs were basecalled on an Nvidia A100 GPU to ensure consistency.
 Reads shorter than 1000bp or with a quality score below 10 were removed with SeqKit (v2.6.1 Shen et al., 2016) and each readset was randomly subsampled to a maximum mean read depth of 100x with Rasusa (v0.8.0 Hall, 2022).

 Illumina reads were preprocessed with fastp (v0.23.4, Chen et al., 2018) to remove adapter sequences, trim low-quality bases from the ends of the reads, and remove duplicate reads and reads shorter than 30bp.

-## Genome assembly
+### Genome assembly

 Ground truth assemblies were generated for each sample as per Wick et al., 2023.
 Briefly, the unfiltered ONT simplex sup reads were filtered with Filtlong (v0.2.1, Wick, 2021) to keep the best 90% (-p 90) and fastp (default settings) was used to process the raw Illumina reads.
 We performed 24 separate assemblies using the Extra-thorough assembly instructions in Trycycler’s (v0.5.4, Wick et al., 2021) documentation.
 Assemblies were combined into a single consensus assembly with Trycycler and Illumina reads were used to polish that assembly using Polypolish (v0.6.0; default settings, Wick and Holt, 2022) and Pypolca (v0.3.1, Bouras et al., 2024; Zimin and Salzberg, 2020) with --careful.
 Manual curation and investigation of all polishing changes was made as per Wick et al., 2023 (e.g. for very long homopolymers, the correct length was chosen as per Illumina reads support).

-## Truthset and reference generation
+### Truthset and reference generation

 To generate the variant truthset for each sample, we identified all variants between the sample and a donor genome.
 To select the variant-donor genome for a given sample, we downloaded all RefSeq assemblies for that species (up to a maximum of 10,000) using genome_updater (v0.6.3, Piro, 2023).
 ANI was calculated between each downloaded genome and the sample reference using skani (v0.2.1, Shaw and Yu, 2023).
-We only kept genomes with an ANI, a, such that 98.40%≤a<=99.80%.
+We only kept genomes with an ANI, $a$, such that $98.40%\leqa<=99.80%$.
 In addition, we excluded any genomes with CheckM (Parks et al., 2015) completeness less than 98% and contamination greater than 5%.
 We then selected the genome with the ANI closest to 99.50%.
-Our reasoning for this range exclusion is that genomes with a>99.80% are almost always members of the same sequence type (ST) (Rodriguez-R et al., 2024; Viver et al., 2024), and we found very little variation between them (data not shown).
+Our reasoning for this range exclusion is that genomes with $a>99.80%$ are almost always members of the same sequence type (ST) (Rodriguez-R et al., 2024; Viver et al., 2024), and we found very little variation between them (data not shown).

 We then identified variants between the reference and donor genomes using both minimap2 (v2.26, Li, 2018) and mummer (v4.0.0rc1, Marçais et al., 2018).
 We took the intersection of the variants identified by minimap2 and mummer into a single variant call file (VCF) and used BCFtools (v1.19, Danecek et al., 2021) to decompose multi-nucleotide polymorphisms (MNPs) into SNPs, left-align and normalise indels, remove duplicate and overlapping variants, and exclude any indel longer than 50 bp.
 The resulting VCF file is our truthset.

 Next, we generated a mutated reference genome, which we used as the reference against which variants were called by the different methods we assess.
 BCFtools’ consensus subcommand was used to apply the truthset of variants to the sample reference, thus producing a mutated reference.

-## Alignment and variant calling
+### Alignment and variant calling

 ONT reads were aligned to the mutated reference with minimap2 using options --cs --MD -aLx map-ont and output to a BAM alignment file.